zazuko/ontology-manager/README.md

 ### Prod Deployment

-TODO: explain how to build a prod image (basically `.gitlab-ci.yml`)

 Two containers: Postgres (probably already running to host other customers' editors) and the editor container.

 The editor container needs the following env vars: